Personal Mobility Solutions

-For years, Beaumont Pharmacy has been helping improve safety, maintain independence, and secure the peace of mind of Riverside County senior citizens.
-As the leading Desert Center, CA mobility scooter retailer, we carry the largest selection of makes and models from the leading manufacturers in the industry.
-Whether you’re looking for a basic 3-wheel model to get around your house, the grocery store, and other indoor areas, or you are interested in a rugged, heavy-duty model that you can use on all types of outdoor terrains, you can rest assured that you’ll find the perfect senior mobility scooter to meet your unique needs at Beaumont Pharmacy.
-For more information or to schedule a test drive, call 951-845-8252 today!
+For years, Beaumont Pharmacy has safeguarded the safety, independence, and peace of mind of senior citizens in Riverside County.
+In our capacity as one of the leading mobility scooter retailers in Desert Center, CA, we offer the widest variety of makes and models from leading manufacturers.
+You can rest assured that at Beaumont Pharmacy you will find the perfect senior mobility scooter to meet your unique needs, whether you need a basic 3-wheel model to get around your house, the grocery store, and other indoor areas, or a rugged, heavy-duty model that can handle all types of outdoor terrain.
+To schedule a test drive or for more information, call 951-845-8252 today!

 Whether you’ve been diagnosed with a disease, you’ve been involved in an accident that has left you disabled, or you are just getting on in years and you’re slowing down and having a harder time walking or standing for prolonged periods of time, you might be thinking about getting a senior mobility scooter.
 Good for you!
 A mobility scooter will make getting around Riverside County (or wherever else you plan on using it) a lot easier, safer, and more enjoyable.
 It’s important to note, however, that you don’t want to just jump in and buy the first model you find.
 Instead, you want to do your research and take some key factors into consideration so that you can be sure you make the right choice.

-Senior mobility scooters have weight limit capacities, so you’re definitely going to want to know how much you weigh.
+You’ll definitely need to know how much weight you weigh if you want to use a senior mobility scooter.
 If you aren’t really sure, weigh yourself before you head out to a Desert Center, CA mobility scooter store.
-If you weigh 275 pounds but you purchase a senior mobility scooter that has a maximum weight capacity of 225 pounds, you could be looking at trouble.
-The scooter won’t be able to move as quickly, the battery could end up being drained of power more rapidly, and the overall life expectancy of the scooter could be shortened; not to mention the fact that your safety could be compromised.
+You could face problems if you purchase a senior mobility scooter that has a weight capacity of 225 pounds but you weigh 275 pounds.
+As a result, the scooter will be unable to move as quickly, its battery could drain more quickly, and its overall life expectancy could be shortened; in addition, safety may be compromised.

 How tall are you?